The $h$-Principle for Maps Transverse to Bracket-Generating Distributions: Regularity of Horizontal Curves

-Let $C$ be the square sub-matrix of $B_1$ obtained by removing the rows and columns corresponding to the $\Id$ blocks, so that we have $\det B_1 = \pm \det C$.
-Indeed, the columns of $C$ are precisely those columns corresponding to some $\eta^{s,j}$ chosen earlier via algorithm~\autoref{algo:allSubFrame}.
-The rows of $C$ correspond to the each row from the first row-block of $B_1$ and all the rows starting with some $\lambda^{s,j^\prime}(\eta^{s,j})$.
-We now show that $\det C \ne 0$.
+The columns of $C$ are precisely those columns corresponding to some $\eta^{s,j}$ chosen earlier via \hyperref[algo:allSubFrame]{Algorithm 2}, whereas the rows of $C$ correspond to each row from the first row-block of $B_1$, and all the rows starting with some $\lambda^{s,j^\prime}(\eta^{s,j})$ from the other row-blocks.
+Let us now show that $\det C \ne 0$.
 We replace $\partial_t^{q+1}u = X_q \tau^q + \cdots$ in $C$ by using \autoref{eqn:partial_t_q_u}.
-By our construction of $C$, from our choice of $\tau^q$'s in algorithm~\autoref{algo:subFrame} and from \autoref{lemma:specialVectorFields}, it follows that in each row of $C$ there exists a unique column so that the element in this position satisfies the following: \begin{itemize} \item The element looks like, $c X_q + \text{terms in $X_1,\ldots,X_{q-1}$}$, for some $q$ and some integer $1 \le c \le q(\frm, 1)$. \item $X_q$ doesn't appear anywhere in $C$ to the left of this column. \item $X_q$ doesn't appear anywhere in this column below this row (but may appear above this row). \end{itemize} Note that, not every variable $X_q$ appear in $C$, since we have set many $\tau^q = 0$.
+By i) the construction of $C$, ii) the choice of $\tau^q$'s in \hyperref[algo:subFrame]{Algorithm 1}, and iii) from \autoref{lemma:specialVectorFields}, it follows that in each row of $C$ there exists a unique column so that the element in this position satisfies the following: \begin{itemize} \item The element looks like, $c X_q + \text{terms in $X_1,\ldots,X_{q-1}$}$, for some $q$ and some integer $1 \le c \le q(\mathfrak{m}, 1)$. \item $X_q$ does not appear anywhere in $C$ to the left of this column. \item $X_q$ does not appear anywhere in this column below this row (but may appear above this row). \end{itemize} Note that, not every variable $X_q$ appears in $C$, since we have set many $\tau^q = 0$.
 In fact, there are precisely $\bar q$ many variables appearing, where $C$ has the size $\bar q \times \bar q$.
 Hence, for notational convenience, let us rename the appearing $X_q$'s to $\{Y_1,\ldots, Y_{\bar q}\}$ in the increasing order.
-But then one can easily get the following recursive formula by expanding $\det C$.
+We then have the following recursive formula by expanding $\det C$.